BrianSammit/JS-capstone/README.md

 ## About The Project

-This project consist on a endless runner game.
+This project consists of an endless runner game.
 Made on phaser 3 I made a full game that consists of an endless runner, where the point of the game is to go as far as you can, You can see a loader scene, title scene, score scene and, the game scene, you must move only by jumping or going down to avoid collapse with the objects that are in the map.

 ### Built With